teramako/Jagabata.psm/docs/en-US/cmdlets/Start-AnsibleProjectUpdate.md

 ## INPUTS

 ### System.UInt64
-Project ID to be updated.
+Project ID or it's resource to be updated.

-### Jagabata.Resources.Project
-Project object to be updated.
+See: `-Id` parameter.

 ## OUTPUTS